microsoft/mu_feature_mm_supv/MmSupervisorPkg/Docs/PlatformIntegration/SoftwareComponentOverview.md

 platform integration.

 The MM Supervisor provides a software implementation that installs the MM foundation for X64.
-In order to load MM Supervisor properly, certain software prerequisites (libraries, drivers, hobs, etc.) needs to be met, most of which are included in this package.
+In order to load MM Supervisor properly, certain software prerequisites (libraries, drivers, hobs, etc.) need to be met, most of which are included in this package.

-By including the proper software components, a platform can ensure the MM Supervisor features function as intended and the platform can meet Secured Core PC specification requirements.
-To enable an end-to-end Standalone MM based Secured Core solution, custom requirements may exist in adjacent UEFI firmware components.
+By including the proper software components, a platform can ensure the MM Supervisor features function as intended and that the platform can meet Secured-core PC specification requirements.
+To enable an end-to-end Standalone MM based Secured-core solution, custom requirements may exist in adjacent UEFI firmware components.

 For more general background about the steps necessary to integrate the MM Supervisor, please review the [Platform Integration Steps](PlatformIntegrationSteps.md).